fastapi/fastapi/docs/tutorial/sql-databases.md

 ### About `request.state`

-<a href="https://www.starlette.io/requests/#other-state" target="_blank">`request.state` is a property of each Starlette `Request` object</a>, it is there to store arbitrary objects attached to the request itself, like the database session in this case.
+<a href="https://www.starlette.io/requests/#other-state" target="_blank">`request.state` is a property of each Starlette `Request` object</a>.
+It is there to store arbitrary objects attached to the request itself, like the database session in this case.

-For us in this case, it helps us ensuring a single database session is used through all the request, and then closed afterwards (in the middleware).
+For us in this case, it helps us ensure a single database session is used through all the request, and then closed afterwards (in the middleware).

 ### Dependencies with `yield` or middleware